nicholaswmin/dyno/README.md

 ### self-forking files

+The benchmark file self-forks itself. 👀

-Single-file, self-contained, yet multithreaded benchmarks suffer a caveat where any code that exists *outside* the `dyno` block is *also* run in multiple threads, as if it were a task.
+This means that any code that exists *outside* the `dyno` block will *also* run in multiple threads.

-The benchmarker is not affected by this, in fact it's designed around it.
+This is a design tradeoff, made to provide the ability to create simple, single-file benchmarks.

-However it can create issues if you need to run code after the `dyno()` resolves/ends; or when running it as a part of an automated test suite.
+This can create issues if you intent to run code after the `dyno()` resolves/ends; or when running this as part of an automated test suite.

 > In this example, `'done'` is logged `3` times instead of `1`: